KannaKit/8_week_SQL_challenge_with_python/Case Study #3 - Foodie-Fi/B. Data Analysis Questions.md

 | 90 - 120 days  | 35        |
 | 120 - 150 days | 43        |

+`WIDTH_BUCKET` is a function that assigns values to buckets.

 ---

 ### 11. How many customers downgraded from a pro monthly to a basic monthly plan in 2020?